What is considered a legal contract?

 No, a bespoke contract is always best, the saying ‘something is better than nothing’ doesn’t apply to contracts.
 Having a free template that doesn’t reflect your business processes will often do more harm than good, you may end up getting paid late or not being able to sue your clients for non-payment because you haven’t followed particular processes in the contract even if they are irrelevant to you.
 Free templates will also not take into account anything specific that you must have in your contracts for legal or regulatory purposes, or may not protect you against your biggest headache in business.
 Of course you can use a free template and adapt it for your use, though you may end up deleting the most important clauses, or adding things that aren’t quite right or even totally illegal.
 Get a contract written bespoke to you that adapts to your processes rather than vice versa and it will save you so much time.

 We write all our contracts under our fixed price packages, with the more contracts you need the less each document costs, all our pricing is available on this page.
-We also split the cost over three payments so it is more affordable for those with limited cashflow.
+We can also draft contracts within our Support package.

 Depends who you go to!
 We pride ourselves on being the best value for money out of most law firms, we will give you a bespoke document, explain anything you’re not sure about, and make any amendments until you’re completely happy with it, all for a fixed price.
 Our fixed price packages are available to view here, we will advise you of which will be best for you in our initial consultation, the more documents you need, the less each one costs, though we will find the most cost-effective solution for you.